munificent/ui-as-code/in-progress/parameter-freedom.md

 ### Support rest parameters

-To support rest parameters, we add one more allowed section to a parameter list.
+To support rest parameters, we define one more kind of positional section in a parameter list.
 A rest parameter is an (optional) type followed by `...` and then a parameter name.
 For example:

 ```dart
 runProcess(String command, List<String> ...arguments) { ... }